GabeGiancarlo/LoRax/README.md

 **LoRax is built on and extends the excellent [Fox-Jack](https://github.com/KaliAssistant/Fox-Jack) by KaliAssistant.**

-This project would not exist without KaliAssistant's groundbreaking work on Fox-Jack.
+This project would not exist without KaliAssistant's work on Fox-Jack.
 LoRax adapts and extends Fox-Jack's build system, SDK framework, and PCB design concepts with permission.
 We are deeply grateful to KaliAssistant for:

 - **Open Source Leadership**: Creating and sharing the Fox-Jack foundation
 - **Explicit Permission**: Granting permission for remix and attribution